GSA/notifications-api/docs/all.md

 Deployment to production runs via the [production deployment action](../.github/workflows/deploy-prod.yml) on GitHub, which pulls credentials from GitHub's secrets store in the production environment.

 The [action that we use](https://github.com/18F/cg-deploy-action) deploys using [a rolling strategy](https://docs.cloudfoundry.org/devguide/deploy-apps/rolling-deploy.html), so all deployments should have zero downtime.

-The API has 3 deployment environments:

-- Staging, which deploys from `main`
-- Demo, which deploys from `production`
-- Production, which deploys from `production`

-Configurations for these are located in [the `deploy-config` folder](../deploy-config/).

 In the event that a deployment includes a Terraform change, that change will run before any code is deployed to the environment.
 Each environment has its own Terraform GitHub Action to handle that change.